-Like any procedure, Tummy Tuck Surgery has risks and complications associated with it.
-The risks are low, but do exist.
-At your consultation, Dr. Tong will go over the pertinent potential risks and complications associated with Abdominoplasty.
+Like any procedure, Tummy Tuck surgery has risks and complications associated with it.
+The risks are low, but they do exist.
+At your consultation, Dr. Tong will go over the pertinent potential risks and complications associated with Abdominoplasty.4

-To learn more about how Toronto Tummy Tuck surgeon Dr. Lawrence Tong can help you with abdomen’s appearance, set up a Tummy Tuck consultation by giving us a call at (416) 972-0999.
-If you wish, let us give you a call; just fill out our contact form and we will call you on the same or the next business day.
+To learn more about how Toronto Tummy Tuck surgeon Dr. Lawrence Tong can help you improve the contours of your abdominal region, schedule a Tummy Tuck consultation by giving us a call at (416) 972-0999.
+If you wish, let us give you a call; just fill out our contact form and we will be in touch on the same or the next business day.
 No physician’s referral is needed.

 Tummy Tuck (Abdominoplasty) at a Glance

 - Placing the scar too high